xiix0/scam/README.md

-You will have a long and boring life.
+Better hope the life-inspector doesn't come around while you have your life in such a mess.